Bilou4/google-tasks-cli/README.md

 # google-tasks-cli

-A simple CLI to manage your lists of tasks in your Google Tasks application.
+A simple (non official) CLI to manage your lists of tasks in your Google Tasks application.

 Here are available subcommands :